 A Fort Myers spinal cord injury lawyer could help you build a strong case if your accident was someone else’s fault.
 Spinal cord injuries often result in partial or complete paralysis.

-Spinal cord injury patients suffer many associated complications, have a shorter life expectancy, and generally require assistance and adaptive devices to complete everyday tasks.
+Spinal cord patients suffer many associated complications, have a shorter life expectancy, and generally require long-term medical care, assistance, and adaptive devices to complete everyday tasks.

 What Types of Accidents do Fort Myers Catastrophic Injury Lawyers Handle?